fbpx

 9. Hellebore

 While not a common combination, it’s possible to plant tulips alongside hellebores.
 The secret is in the planting site location.
-Tulips are full sun plants while hellebores are more partial shade.
-BUT – in the early spring, under deciduous trees, both perennials can thrive.
+Tulips are full sun plants, while hellebores are more partial shade.
+But – in the early spring, both perennials can thrive under deciduous trees.

 Globe allium blossoms | home for the harvest gardening blog